SublimeLinter/SublimeLinter-flake8/README.md

 ### Linter installation
 Before installing this plugin, you must ensure that `flake8` is installed on your system.
 To install `flake8`, do the following:

-1. Install [python](http://python.org) and [pip](http://www.pip-installer.org/en/latest/installing.html).
-If you plan to code in python 3, you will need to install `pip` for python 3 as well.
+1. Install [Python](http://python.org) and [pip](http://www.pip-installer.org/en/latest/installing.html).
+If you plan to code in Python 3, you will need to install `pip` for Python 3 as well.

 1. Install `flake8` by typing the following in a terminal, replacing ‘x’ with the minor version installed on your system:
    ```